Sweet, salty, nutty, and packed with umami, these sesame miso potatoes are a flavor explosion in every fluffy bite. Oven and air-fryer options!

 - Drain soaked potatoes and pat each cube dry with a towel.
-Place on baking sheet/air fryer basket and roast for 30-35 minutes in the oven, or 20 minutes in the air fryer.
+Toss with oil and place on baking sheet/air fryer basket.
+Roast for 30-35 minutes in the oven, or about 20 minutes in the air fryer.

 - When the potatoes are about 5 minutes from being done, add the remaining ingredients to a saucepan and bring to a simmer over medium low heat.
-When the sugar is dissolved and the sauce is well incorporated, turn off the heat and add potatoes.
-Toss until the potatoes are evenly coated.
+When the sugar is dissolved and the sauce has reduced, turn off the heat and add potatoes.
+Mix until the potatoes are evenly coated.

 - Add potatoes back to baking sheet/air fryer basket and roast an additional 2-4 minutes until browned and crisp.
 The sauce burns easily so keep a close eye on them.

 - Garnish with toasted sesame seeds and chopped green onions if desired.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!